appml/nano/index.md

 1. Tap **Restore App Data**.
 1. Copy your repository to a new location on external storage using any file manager app.
 1. Pick the repository path under external storage.
-    * If an error occurs, your device is incompatible and you may revert the setting above.
+    * If an error occurs, your device is incompatible and neutriNote will automatically fall back to your existing repository.
     * If no error occurs, adjust **Local Repository** path in sync apps you are currently using.

 ### <a name="api">API (v2.0.8) </a>